AnLoMinus/Studies/Udemy/Development/Game Development/Python Game Development/Game Development with PyGame | Real World Games/README.md

 By the on of this course you will be able to fully design operational game including creation of objects and positioning of custom pictures and other components on the gameplay.

+- You will get 24/7 support on the Q&A section from our team.
+Go on to build several games including:
+  - Brick Breaker: Design a paddle and break the brick map.
+  - Snake Feeder: Learn how to display images to feed the snake and extend its length.
+  - Pacman: The game talks for itself, one of the most played games worldwide.
+Now you will be able to create it yourself.

 ### What you'll learn
 - Learn the Python basics and apply them to real world projects.
 - Master the PyGame 2D game development.